Is a Magnesium Deficiency Impacting Your Health?

-As mentioned above, most female adults need about 255 to 265 milligrams of magnesium daily, while males need between 330 and 350 milligrams per day.
+As mentioned above, most adult women need about 255 to 265 milligrams of magnesium daily, while men need between 330 and 350 milligrams per day.
 Children between the ages of 9 and 13 years will need just 200 milligrams of magnesium daily, while younger children need around 110 milligrams or less.

-Pregnant women will need slightly more magnesium than the average female adult.
-Pregnant women between 19 and 50 years old will need 290 to 300 milligrams of magnesium daily, while expecting females 18 years old and younger will need about 335 milligrams of magnesium daily.
+Pregnant women will need slightly more magnesium than the average adult woman.
+Pregnant women between 19 and 50 years old will need 290 to 300 milligrams of magnesium daily, while expectant women 18 years old and younger will need about 335 milligrams of magnesium daily.

 How do I know if I have magnesium deficiency?

 Most Americans don’t get enough magnesium.
-This could be due to a variety factors - such as eating processed foods (which commonly have low levels of magnesium), or cooking or boiling produce - which causes a loss of food’s magnesium content.
+This could be due to a variety factors, such as eating processed foods (which commonly have low levels of magnesium), and cooking or boiling produce (which causes a loss of food’s magnesium content).
 Other reasons may include the use of certain medicines like antibiotics that lower absorption of magnesium, reduced absorption of magnesium due to a vitamin D deficiency, excessive excretion of magnesium due to alcohol use, or the presence of type 1 or 2 diabetes.